How to Download YouTube Shorts on Any Device

 iPhone / iPad

 Open Safari or Chrome, go to ReelGrab, paste the Short's link.
 When iOS asks “Do you want to download this file?” tap Allow.
-The video appears in your Files app → Downloads.
-To move it to Photos, open the file and tap the Share icon → Save Video.
+The MP3 appears in your Files app → Downloads, ready to play or share.
+The transcript and summary stay on the results page to copy.

 Tip:If the download doesn't start, check Settings → Safari → Downloads and make sure downloads are allowed.
 Some managed devices (school or work phones) block third-party downloads.